isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Activating or deactivating adaptive video presets {#activating-or-deactivating-adaptive-video-presets}

-Scene7 offers Adaptive Video encoding presets.
+Dynamic Media Classic offers Adaptive Video encoding presets.
 It is a master list of presets that combines both 16:9 Adaptive Video presets and 4:3 Adaptive Video presets into one group.
 These predefined presets reflect the most common encoding settings and are optimized for playback on target mobile devices, tablets, and desktops.

 Only “Adaptive Video” encoding presets are activated (enabled or “turned on”) by default.
 You can deactivate it, if desired.
 Inactive Adaptive Video presets do not appear as a selectable option in the eVideo section of the Upload Job Options dialog box.